jrasmusson/level-up-swift/6-enums/1-enums.md

 ### Indexed Enum as String

-`CustomStringConvertible` is for when you want a special String representation for your _enum_.
-Just implement the computed variable `description`.
+- `CustomStringConvertible` is for when you want a special String representation for your _enum_.

-`CaseIterable` is for when you want an iterator for all your _enum_ cases.
+- `CaseIterable` is for when you want an iterator for all your _enum_ cases.

 ```swift
 enum Category: Int, CustomStringConvertible, CaseIterable {